-If the (complex) eigenvalue $C$ in (\ref{eq:3.3.21}) were non-zero, then the solution (\ref{eq:3.3.21}) would have an essential singularity both at $\xi={\rm i}$ and $-{\rm i}$, and with these singularities $\phi$ could not be locally square integrable.
+If the (complex) eigenvalue $C$ in (\ref{eq:3.3.21}) were non-zero, then solution (\ref{eq:3.3.21}) would have an essential singularity at both $\xi={\rm i}$ and $-{\rm i}$, and with these singularities $\phi$ could not be locally square integrable.
 Therefore, $C$ must be vanishing and the local solution is

 The coefficient of $\phi_0$ in (\ref{eq:3.3.29}),

 is bounded in the limit $\xi\to\infty$, and it is non-singular and non-zero everywhere except at the two points $\xi=\pm{\rm i}$.
 In the limit $\xi\to- {\rm i}$ the function $\phi_0$ depends essentially only on $\xi+{\rm i}$, and hence, in this limit, we may write $\phi_0\simeq\alpha(\xi+{\rm i})^a$ for some $a=a_1+{\rm i}a_2\in\mathbb{C}$, $a_1,a_2\in\mathbb{R}$, and $\alpha \in\mathbb{C}$.
 Similarly, in the limit $\xi\to{\rm i}$, we have that $\phi_0 \simeq\alpha(\bar\xi+{\rm i})^b$, $b=b_1+{\rm i}b_2$ for some $b_1,b_2\in \mathbb{R}$.